 88 Acres Products with Dark Chocolate

-It’s no secret that we love the flavor of chocolate and are excited to make more room for the decadent ingredient in our pantries for our NEW Double Chocolate Mocha Craft Seed Bar, which has an extra boost of cocoa powder in the base bar.
-Of course, we still love our classic favorite Dark Chocolate Sea Salt Craft Seed Bar for hitting that satisfying salty and sweet note.
+It’s no secret that we love the flavor of chocolate and are excited to make more room for the decadent ingredient in our pantries for our Double Chocolate Mocha Seed Bar, which has an extra boost of cocoa powder in the base bar.
+Of course, we still love our classic favorite Dark Chocolate Sea Salt Seed Bar for hitting that satisfying salty and sweet note.
 And Dark Chocolate Sunflower Seed Butter will always make our morning toast a treat.

 1. Hooper L, Kay C, Abdelhamid A, et al. Effects of chocolate, cocoa, and flavan-3-ols on cardiovascular health: a systematic review and meta-analysis of randomized trials.
 Am J Clin Nutr.
 2012;95:740-51.